Everybody But You

 “You have a fabulous gift.” — Van Dyke Parks (Inara George, Frank Black, Brian Wilson, Beach Boys)

 “Thia Sexton is a singer/songwriter with a difference.
 Rather than tickle a keyboard or strum a guitar, Sexton’s a cellist.
-And there’s another difference—she straps the cello on like a guitar and fingerpicks chords like she was playing an old Gibson Jumbo.
-Sexton’s vocals are expressive, and the voice/ cello duets create a gripping feminine/masculine energy that underscores the sexual tension of the songs.
+And there’s another difference—she straps the cello on like a guitar and fingerpicks just like she was playing an old Gibson Jumbo.
+Sexton’s vocals are expressive, and the voice/cello duets create a gripping feminine/masculine energy that underscores the sexual tension of the songs.
 The music is creative, the songwriting assured with arrangements that run the gamut from pure acoustic to spacey electronica.
-Appropriate for an album that explores love’s more treacherous footings and changing conditions is the cello—it’s tuning creates offbeat chord inversions that are to the ear unsteady and consistent with the subject matter at hand.” — Neil Gader, The Absolute Sound
+It’s an insightful, creative and highly entertaining trip.
+Filled with a potent and eclectic array of studio players.” — Neil Gader, The Absolute Sound